dretay/disp_hex_mux/README.md

 ### Main Features ###
 ![](https://raw.githubusercontent.com/dretay/disp_hex_mux/master/IMG_3861.jpg)
 - Charlieplex'd 6 digit display for efficient pin use.
+- Board includes a simple hex inverter with schmitt trigger to help with higher speed refresh rates.
 - Each segment individually addressable.
 For example, here is how to setup a buspirate and use it to display abc123:

 ```